 Explain any nexus between project operations and effects (direct, indirect, and/or cumulative) on the resource to be studied, and how the study results would inform the development of license requirements.

 The EPA and Alaska Department of Environmental Conservation (DEC) have air quality standards that must be met for new sources of emissions of criteria pollutants.
 The study team will estimate emissions generated by the Project, including construction and operation emissions.
-The emissions along with the type and size of equipment will be compared to appropriate DEC thresholds as outlined in Alaska Administrative Code 18 AAC 50 to determine the type of license and air dispersion modeling required, if any.
+The emissions along with the type and size of equipment will be compared to appropriate DEC thresholds as outlined in Alaska Administrative Code 18 AAC 50 to determine the type of license and air dispersion modeling required, if any, and whether any license conditions to protect air quality are needed.
 The study assumes emission estimates from the Project are expected to be below major source thresholds, therefore a Prevention of Significant Deterioration (PSD) and Title V permit is not anticipated for the Project.

 Explain how any proposed study methodology (including any preferred data collection and analysis techniques, or objectively quantified information, and a schedule including appropriate field season(s) and the duration) is consistent with generally accepted practice in the scientific community or, as appropriate, considers relevant tribal values and knowledge.